browserengineering/book/book/scheduling-and-threading.md

 Exercises
 =========

-* *Networking thread*: Real browsers tend to have a separate thread for networking (and other I/O).
-Implement a third thread with an event loop and put all networking tasks (including HTML and script fetches) on it.

-* *setTimeout*: The [`setTimeout`] JavaScript API schedules a function to be called a fixed number of milliseconds from now.
-Implement it, and try to implement a web page that demonstrates the hit testing but we fixed above.
+* *setTimeout*: The [`setTimeout`][setTimeout] JavaScript API schedules a function to be called a fixed number of milliseconds from now.
+Implement it.

 [setTimeout]: https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout